Visual Papers track: Sketching in Design Practice, Education & Research

 - Thematic Relevance – is it a visual paper or should it be moved to one of the other conference’s written topics?

-Accepted submissions will be included in the conference book of abstracts, the conference program and posted digitally as conference proceedings on the E&PDE and Design Society Sketching SIG website.
+Accepted submissions will be included in the conference book of abstracts, the conference program and posted digitally as Visual Conference Proceedings on the E&PDE and Design Society Sketching SIG website.
 However, they will not be printed in the physical conference proceedings book which limits papers in length, format and use of colour.
 This allows authors more flexibility to accommodate colour, content, layout and length.

 All submissions should be submitted via the E&PDE ConfTool system

 - File size is limited to less than 10 Megs.

 - Templates are provided in three formats: .doc, .ai. and .indd.

 - Abstract and final paper submissions should be made in .pdf and the original file format to allow final publication formatting corrections.

 - The abstract should primarily be sketches that convey the papers content and organizational framework.
 Text should be utilized to support the images.

 - The images and text should fit on one A4 size paper.
 Use the E&PDE abstract template which is formatted for printing in the conference abstract catalogue).

 - The title, authors, keywords and references should all be text as on a traditional paper but authors names and references to institutions should be absent from the initial abstract to enable respectful double-blind reviews.